chairbender/sapf/README.md

 If you're for some reason not on x86_64, you'll have to replace any of the below references to that architecture with your own!
 You can find and view info on packages on [msys2 packages](https://packages.msys2.org/queue) to see if the package exists for your architecture.
-But note for library dependencies, you'll need to specifically install the "-clang" version of them since we're using clang to compile this project.
+Note these packages often also have "-clang" versions, but AFAICT we DON'T want to install those as they end up in a location that isn't found by default for this toolchain.

 1. Install [msys2](https://www.msys2.org/).
 Make sure to keep track of where you installed it as this will be where your "root directory" is for your msys2 / mingw64 shells.
 Files in here can be accessed in Windows just like normal, or accessed in the